andrezgz/slicedom/reference/Endianness.md

 ---

+**Endianness** is the byte order of a word of digital data in computer memory or data communication which is identified by describing the impact of the "first" bytes, meaning at the smallest address or sent first.

 ## Byte orders

-- **Little-endian:** Intel and VAX CPUs
-- **Big-endian**: Everybody else, including Motorola m68k/88k, PPC, Sparc, HP PA, Power, and Cray
+Endianness is primarily expressed as:

+- **big-endian** (BE): the most significant byte of a word are stored at the smallest memory address and the least significant byte at the largest
     - Also known as the **network byte order** or **network order**
-- Either: Alpha and MIPS.
-Digital/Compaq used them in little-endian mode, but SGI/Cray uses them in big-endian mode
+- **little-endian** (LE): the least-significant byte are stored at the smallest address

 A 4-byte integer 0x12345678 (305419896 decimal) would be ordered natively (arranged in and handled by the CPU registers) into bytes as

 - 0x12 0x34 0x56 0x78 for big-endian
 - 0x78 0x56 0x34 0x12 for little-endian

-## Weirder byte orders

-Some systems may have even weirder byte orders called mid-endian, middle-endian, mixed-endian, or just *weird*.
+Some systems may have even *weirder byte orders* called mid-endian, middle-endian, mixed-endian, or just *weird*.

 - 0x56 0x78 0x12 0x34
 - 0x34 0x12 0x78 0x56